Prostitution in Latvia: HIV

 Latvia has one of the highest HIV prevalence rates in the European Union.
 Sex workers are one of the high risk groups.
 The EU's BORDERNET estimated a HIV prevalence of 22.2% amongst sex workers in 2016.
+In November 2024 Latvia's Disease Prevention and Control Center (SPKC) launched a public awareness campaign as the country had the highest rate of newly diagnosed HIV infections in the EU, double the average rate in EU countries.

 Sex trafficking

 Latvia is a source country subjected to sex trafficking, including child trafficking.
 Latvian women and girls are subjected to sex trafficking in Latvia and other parts of Europe.
 Government agencies note an increase in child sex trafficking cases over the past few years.
 Latvian women recruited for brokered marriages in Western Europe, particularly Ireland, are vulnerable to sex trafficking.

+In the 1999 Logos Centrs pedophilia case, a Riga modeling agency had 3,000 minors on its books (85% of them boys, many from orphanages) and was involved in child prostitution and violent pornography.
+Several people were convicted (including the Miss Latvia manager), but implicated politicians and businessmen were never prosecuted.

 A research published in 2007 by Riga Christian Street Children Centre concluded that sexual exploitation of children was an urgent problem in Latvia and that teenager prostitution was one of the most widespread forms of exploitation.

+Police report a growing number of children being recruited for sham marriages or commercial sex, from disadvantaged families, or those with mental health conditions.
+Children in state institutions, including orphanages, are particularly vulnerable to sex trafficking.
+According to an international organization study, approximately 20 percent of children are targeted online.
+Most street children in the country support themselves by prostitution.

 Sections 154-1 and 154-2 of its criminal law prohibit all forms of trafficking and prescribe a maximum penalty of up to 15 years imprisonment.
 Trafficking crimes could be charged under section 164, which criminalises exploiting individuals' vulnerability or using deceit to involve them in prostitution—a scenario very similar to sex trafficking—but prescribes punishments as lenient as community service or a fine.
 A 20-officer state police unit specialises in investigating trafficking, sham marriages, and related crimes.

 The government initiated prosecutions of 11 sex trafficking suspects under section 154–1 in 2016 (eight in 2015).
 Courts convicted four traffickers under section 154–1; all received conditional sentences resulting in no prison time.
 Courts concluded a 2011 case involving a police officer charged with facilitating pimping and taking bribes; he was sentenced to four years in prison.
 A case from 2014 involving two Riga police officers charged with facilitating pimping remained in pre-trial investigation at the end of the reporting period, according to a 2017 report by the U.S. State Department.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Latvia as a 'Tier 2' country.